milgra/zenmusic/README.md

 resizable header/songlist border
 grid-based warping of video/album cover based on frequence ( bass in the center )
-andromeda:  monolith-like particle visu
+andromeda:  monolith-like particle visu swithc between multiple glyph views in paragraph/one multiglyph view in paragraph

 ideas